by Jayaram V

 without passing snobbish judgments.
 Hinduism may not favor prostitution,

-does not condemn a prostitute, but prostitution definitely.
+does not condemn a prostitute, but may consider prostitution a

 Suggested Further Reading